Varsham (2004 film)

 Varsham is a 2004 Indian Telugu-language romantic action film directed by Sobhan and produced by M.S.
 Raju under Sumanth Art Productions banner.
-The film stars Prabhas, Gopichand and Trisha in the lead roles while, Prakash Raj, Paruchuri Venkateswara Rao, and Chandra Mohan appear in supporting roles.
+The film stars Prabhas and Trisha in the lead roles while, Gopichand, Prakash Raj, Paruchuri Venkateswara Rao, and Chandra Mohan appear in supporting roles.
 The music was composed by Devi Sri Prasad, while the cinematography was handled by S. Gopal Reddy.

-Varsham emerged as a box office blockbuster, marking a breakthrough role for Prabhas and establishing Trisha in Telugu cinema.
-The film itself is loosely inspired from 1988 Indian Hindi-language Tezaab.
+Varsham emerged as a blockbuster, marking a breakthrough for Prabhas and established Trisha as a leading actress in Telugu cinema.
+It collected a distributor's share of ₹21 crore at the box office and became the second-highest Telugu grossing film of 2004.
+The film was dubbed in Tamil as Singamagan.
 The film's success led to remakes in Tamil as Mazhai (2005) and again in Hindi as Baaghi (2016).

 Plot

-Venkat, an unemployed youngster, meets Sailaja, a middle-class girl, on a train enroute in Warangal.
-They are immediately attracted to each other after dancing in the rain showering down.
-At the same time, Sailaja catches the eye of Bhadranna, a dangerous and ruthless politician who also falls in love with her.
-Venkat and Sailaja keep encountering each other, the weather turning to rain immediately, as they gradually fall more in love.
+Venkat, an unemployed youth, meets Sailaja, a middle-class woman, on a train journey to Warangal.
+They bond instantly after dancing together in a sudden rainstorm.
+During the same time, Sailaja attracts the attention of Bhadranna, a ruthless and influential factionist leader who becomes obsessed with her.
+Venkat and Sailaja encounter each other repeatedly, each meeting marked by unexpected rainfall, and gradually fall in love.

-Ranga Rao, Sailaja's father, is a selfish man with bad habits.
-When Bhadranna approaches him with a marriage proposal,he instantly agrees.
-However, a film producer named Seenayya also approaches Ranga Rao, offering Sailaja an opportunity to act in movies.
-Seeing this as a more lucrative option than marrying her off to Bhadranna, Ranga Rao creates misunderstandings between Sailaja and Venkat, resulting in their breakup.
-He then convinces Sailaja to pursue acting and leaves the city with her, while Venkat moves to Vizag to stay with his uncle.
+Sailaja's selfish father, Ranga Rao, is approached by Bhadranna with a marriage proposal for Sailaja, and he readily accepts.
+However, when a film producer named Seenayya offers Sailaja an opportunity to act in his film, Ranga Rao realizes that acting is far more lucrative.
+To clear the path for her acting career, Ranga Rao creates misunderstandings between Venkat and Sailaja, causing them to break up.
+Ranga Rao then relocates to the city with Sailaja, while a heartbroken Venkat moves to Vizag to work with his uncle as a quarry demolition expert.

-In Vizag, Sailaja becomes a successful actress, while Venkat starts working as a demolition expert at a quarry under his uncle’s guidance.
-Meanwhile, Bhadranna is cheated out of money by Ranga Rao and discovers Sailaja’s whereabouts.
-He kidnaps her and tries to force her into marrying him.
-As Sailaja's film shooting gets interrupted, a worried Seenayya seeks Venkat’s help on Ranga Rao’s advice, believing that Venkat still loves Sailaja.
-Venkat agrees and confronts Bhadranna, leading to a fierce fight between them as Venkat tries to rescue Sailaja.
+Meanwhile, Sailaja rises to stardom as a successful actress.
+Having been scammed by Ranga Rao, Bhadranna tracks Sailaja down, kidnaps her, and attempts to force her into marriage.
+With shooting brought to a halt, a desperate Seenayya seeks Venkat's help on Ranga Rao's suggestion, knowing Venkat's resourcefulness.
+Venkat agrees to rescue Sailaja and infiltrates Bhadranna's hideout, engaging his henchmen in a intense battle.

-As the confrontation unfolds, Sailaja realizes her misunderstandings about Venkat and apologizes.
-They reconcile, rekindling their love.
-That night, Bhadranna, furious at his failure, kills his own brother Kaasi for not bringing Sailaja to him.
-Determined to destroy Venkat and forcibly marry Sailaja, Bhadranna returns from Hyderabad.
-During a festival, he stabs Venkat.
-A fierce battle ensues, and Venkat ultimately defeats Bhadranna.
-As Venkat and Sailaja embrace, a burning statue of Ravana collapses on Bhadranna, killing him.
-The film ends with Venkat and Sailaja happily reuniting, getting their happily ever after.
+During the rescue, Sailaja learns the truth behind her father's deception, clears her misunderstandings with Venkat, and the two reconcile.
+Enraged by the escape, Bhadranna murders his own brother, Kasi, for failing to secure Sailaja.
+Seeking vengeance, Bhadranna tracks the couple to a local festival in Warangal and stabs Venkat during the celebrations.
+Despite his injuries, Venkat overpowers Bhadranna.
+As Venkat and Sailaja embrace, a burning effigy of Ravana collapses onto the defeated Bhadranna, killing him.
+With the threat eliminated, Venkat and Sailaja happily reunite as rain begins to fall once again.